Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- Each troop is evaluated based on its equipment set.
 	- An item is chosen from that set based on a weigthed (based on value) random chance.
 	- Then the item is evaluated against a drop chance that is dependent on the ItemValueThreshold configuration.

+### Cavalry World Map Speed Modifiers
+When enabled, the player can control how much of a modifier do cavalry units contribute to world map speed, as well as footman soldiers on horses.
+This also allows the player to disable the Khuzait's racial bonus, which helps reduce snowballing in the late game.

 ### Passive XP Gain
 Each day, several skills are awarded a set amount of XP for the player.